Most recent date of change in percentage employment

 Statistics Norway (SSB) uses the information to calculate pay statistics.
 SSB must know the number of days in a month on which the old and new FTE percentages applied in order to obtain a correct ratio between working hours and paid salary.

-Information on the most recent date of change in FTE percentage for ordinary and maritime employment is transferred to the Aa Register.
+Information on the most recent date of change in FTE percentage is transferred to the Aa Register.
 NAV distributes information concerning employment from the Aa Register to private and public sector companies and organisations that are permitted to receive it.
 Examples of such organisations are the Norwegian Tax Administration and the Norwegian Labour Inspection Authority.